South of Sunset

 South of Sunset is an American crime drama television series that aired on CBS in 1993.
 The program starred Glenn Frey, Aries Spears, and Maria Pitillo and premiered on October 27, 1993.
 The premiere episode performed poorly in the ratings, causing the network to cancel the series shortly thereafter.
-Four additional episodes were produced but never aired on CBS; these would later be shown on VH1 years later.
+Four additional episodes were produced but never aired on CBS; these would be shown on VH1 years later.

 Synopsis

 Frey played Cody McMahon, former chief of security for a major motion picture studio who left his financially secure, yet unfulfilling job to become a private investigator.
 Cody's offices were located just south of Sunset Boulevard in Beverly Hills.
 As a result, he calls his business the Beverly Hills Detective Agency, despite the fact he's in the "low-end" part of town.
 Aries Spears co-starred as Cody's young assistant Ziggy Duane, and Maria Pitillo played his cute blond secretary (and aspiring actress) Gina Weston.
 The show was a combination of comedy and suspense, reminiscent of the series Moonlighting.
 The show was created by John Byrum, who wrote all six of the episodes that were produced, and served as co-executive producer with Stan Rogow.